intfoundation/intchain-docs/docs/concepts/1-general-concepts.md

 ### Delegator

-Delegators are INT holders who cannot, or do not want to run a validator themselves.
-INT holders can delegate INT to a validator and obtain a part of their revenue in exchange.
+Delegators are INT holders who delegate INT to a validator and obtain some rewards in exchange.
 They can earn as much as the validators and only need to pay some commission.

 ## INT Token